-In Colorado, the holiday season was snow-white and the fireplace blazed night and day.
+In Colorado, this holiday season was snow-white and the fireplace blazed night and day.
 There were deer and elk on the hillside, daily hikes into the National Park, a miniature snow-woman laboriously constructed from barely packable “dry” snow, and, of course, there were egg sandwiches.

-Some 20 years ago, I was immersed in the writings of MFK [Mary Frances Kennedy] Fisher.
-In sensually descriptive prose, she weaves autobiographical stories of people, place and food.
-Her mythologizing of Aunt Gwen’s fried egg sandwiches particularly captured my imagination.
-It is the tale of a child’s realization that food and life’s lessons are often inseparable from a strong, loving mentor.
+When we lived in Singapore I was immersed in the writings of M.F.K.
+[Mary Frances Kennedy] Fisher.
+She weaves autobiographical stories of people, places, and food into descriptive prose.
+The mythology of her story about “Aunt Gwen’s” fried egg sandwiches caught my imagination.
+It is the tale of a child’s realization that food and life lessons can be inseparable from a strong adult mentor.

 “…she taught us a thousand things too intangible to report, as well as how to roast kelp leaves, steam mussels, tease a rattlesnake away from a frightened horse, skin an eel after sundown, and stay quiet while a night-blooming cereus [cactus flower] unfolds…”

-“In the good Laguna days, it was an exciting promise, to warm up the pan, ready the ingredients, and make fried-egg sandwiches.
+In the good Laguna days, it was an exciting promise, to warm up the pan, ready the ingredients, and make fried-egg sandwiches.
 Aunt Gwen insisted that we have at least two pockets somewhere on us, one for shells, stones, small fish, or lizards, and one big enough to hold these greasily wrapped, limp, steamy monsters.
 Then we would race the sunset to a high hill.
 The sandwiches stayed warm against our bodies, and when we panted to a stop, and fell against a good rock or an old eucalyptus trunk, the packets sent out damp insistent invitations… We each had two sandwiches.
 The first we gnashed at like fairly well mannered puppies.
-The second was for contemplation, as we watched all of the quiet empty slopes down to the cliff edge, and the great ocean with the sun sliding into it.” —MFK Fisher, Among Friends, Alfred A. Knopf Inc. 1970
+The second was for contemplation, as we watched all of the quiet empty slopes down to the cliff edge, and the great ocean with the sun sliding into it. —MFK Fisher, Among Friends, Alfred A. Knopf Inc. 1970

 ROCKY MOUNTAIN EGG SANDWICH